microbialinformatics/assignment02/README.md

 # Assignment 2
-Patrick D. Schloss
+Isaiah Song
-September 15, 2014
+September 26, 2014

 Complete the exercises listed below and submit as a pull request to the [Assignment 2 repository](http://www.github.com/microbialinformatics/assignment02).
 Format this document approapriately using R markdown and knitr.
 I would like to see your code blocks and output in the final documents you submit.
 As much as possible, you should output your solutions by embedding the solution within the text [see this example](https://github.com/microbialinformatics/assignment02/blob/master/example.Rmd).
 For those cases where there are multiple outputs, make it clear in how you format the text and interweave the solution, what the solution is.